 There is no sleep mode so you can’t dim the panel lights, which isn’t great for light sleepers, who appreciate complete darkness.

-This ionic air purifier is very quiet.
+This ionic air purifier is very quiet and is a worthy contender for our guide on quiet air purifiers.
 In fact, at the highest fan setting, it produces only 30 dB, which is akin to a whisper.
 It’s an excellent unit for a bedroom since the sound definitely won’t interfere with your sleep.

 The only thing I would recommend light sleepers is not to ignore the “clean” light.
 When the unit gets dirty, it produces an unpleasant cracking sound.
 If it happens in the middle of the night, you could be in for an unpleasant wakeup.